Naturaily/Naturaily-netlify/_career/junior-node-js-developer.md

       sum: 4600 - 7600 PLN net + VAT + 26 paid days off
 what-we-expect:
   - expectation:
-      contents: 'to drive software architecture, design & development activities '
+      contents: 'to learn & adopt new tools/technologies/programming languages'
   - expectation:
       contents: >-
-        to keep abreast of new technology trends & to identify opportunities and risks
+        to communicate with the team and clients openly & respectfully
   - expectation:
-      contents: to learn &  adopt new tools/ technologies/ programming languages
+      contents: to extend & maintain DevTeam’s knowledge base
   - expectation:
-      contents: to communicate with the client on behalf of team
+      contents: initiate/take part in grass-root activities, both internal & external
   - expectation:
-      contents: to extend &  maintain DevTeam’s knowledge base
-  - expectation:
       contents: >-
-        to initiate/ to take part in grass-roots, both internal & external activities
+        to be open to constructive criticism and taking advice from more experienced colleagues
 what-you-expect:
   - expectation:
       contents: >-